 - Drag chapters and options into the report structure as required.

-to in the report, (critical, with no levels expanded being the
+in the report, (critical, with no levels expanded being the minimum),

 - Choose the level of detail that the calculations are to be expanded to in the report, (critical, with no levels expanded being the minimum), then click OK to close the dialog box.

 - Click OK to close the Member Reports dialog box.

 - Beam Design Summary, Column Design Summary and Wall Design

 Summary - these sub-chapters will add tabular summaries of the designs into